-Why is Days in AR in Medical Billing important?
+Why is Accounts Receivable Days in Medical Billing important?

 Unless you work on the administrative side of healthcare, you probably don't pay much attention to statistics and numbers on a daily basis.
 You're more focused on delivering the best quality care to your patients, which is why you're in business in the first place.
 As with any other business type, however, money is essential to excellence.
 When your AR days increase, it could mean cash flow is decreasing.
 That means less money to hire and pay the best possible staff, less capital for expansion, and less ability to invest in the most current technology and tools.
 In short, a high AR day average can impact your ability to treat patients.

 Keeping AR Days Down through Electronic Claims Billing

 One of the most efficient ways to reduce AR days is to invest in electronic medical billing software.
 All things being equal, billing a claim electronically instead of on paper can reduce the time it takes to collect by 14 days—especially when dealing with federal payers.
 Medicare statutes require payers to hold claims for payment a minimum number of days.
 This is known as a payment floor.
 The payment floor on an electronic claim is 13 days, which means you receive payment on the 14th day.
 The payment floor on paper claims is 29 days.

 Not all payers use the same payment floor times, but many follow Medicare's example in spirit.
 It's also common sense that a claim filed through electronic claims services is going to reach the payer faster for processing.
 You automatically cut out one to three days of mailing time, not to mention the time it takes to open and process a paper claim.

 Some payers mandate electronic payments, but it's in your best interest to sign up for EFT bank deposits whenever possible.
 A paper check must be printed, signed, mailed, received and deposited.
 An electronic payment can be processed as soon as the claim is approved.